-InfoStart date: 1 April, 2018 End date: 31 March, 2022 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M08-GEU Countries: China Thematic areas: Natural resource management, Water management and sanitation, Lead institution: Geological Survey of Denmark and Greenland (GEUS), Denmark Partner institutions: Southern University of Science and Technology (SUSTech), School of Environmental Science and Engineering, China University of Jihan, School of Resources and Environment Beijing Water Science and Technology Institute (BWSTI), China Project website: go to website (the site might be inactive) Project coordinator: Simon Stisen Total grant: 4,998,240 DKK
+InfoStart date: 1 April, 2018 End date: 31 December, 2022 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M08-GEU Countries: China Thematic areas: Natural resource management, Water management and sanitation, Lead institution: Geological Survey of Denmark and Greenland (GEUS), Denmark Partner institutions: Southern University of Science and Technology (SUSTech), China University of Jihan, China Beijing Water Science and Technology Institute (BWSTI), China China Institute of Water Resources and Hydropower Research (IWHR), China Nordiq Group A/S, Denmark Project website: go to website (the site might be inactive) Project coordinator: Simon Stisen Total grant: 4,998,240 DKK

 The long term objective of the project is to prepare experts and water managers in China with the best possible knowledge base in order to make informed decisions on large scale MAR implementation in the North China Plain (NCP) as a tool for alleviating water scarcity.
 The immediate objective of the project is to examine the potential of large scale MAR implementation in NCP through both a quantitative and qualitative assessment.
 This is achieved through three work packages dealing with 1) Regional scale and site specific integrated surface water-groundwater modelling as a tool for scenario testing and examination of upscaling potential of MAR, 2) Research in laboratories and at two specific MAR installations targeting degradation and treatment processes related to trace organic contaminants and pathogens, and 3) Communication of knowledge through stakeholder involvement, policy briefs and preparing a MAR technical guideline.